-Humanities Option | Exam Board: Edexcel | Syllabus Code: 4HI1

-The IGCSE History course is specifically designed for pupils in International schools and continues to build on the skills already acquired during Key Stage 3.
+HISTORY IGCSE Humanities Option | Exam Board: Edexcel | Syllabus Code: 4HI1 Overview The IGCSE History course is specifically designed for pupils in International schools and continues to build on the skills already acquired during Key Stage 3.
 The aim during the course is to further develop the skills of analysis, document interpretation and deployment of knowledge, to enable pupils to arrive at their own judgments about issues from the past.

-All assessment of this course is externally examined.
+Assessment All assessment of this course is externally examined.
 There is no coursework.
-There are two 90-minute exam papers which will assess knowledge and understanding of the following topics:

-- Development of Dictatorship: Germany 1918-1945 - A World Divided: Superpower Relations 1945-62 - History of the USA 1918-1941 - The Changing Role of International Organisations: The League of Nations and UN 1919-2011

-The exam papers will focus on the following skills:

-- The recollection, selection and deployment of knowledge. - The understanding and evaluation of historical sources in context. - The comprehension, analysis and evaluation of how and why events, people, situations and change have been interpreted and represented.

-Approximately 50% of St George's pupils who study IGCSE History go on to study History at IB level.
+There are two 90-minute exam papers which will assess knowledge and understanding of the following topics: - Development of Dictatorship: Germany 1918-1945 - A World Divided: Superpower Relations 1945-62 - History of the USA 1918-1941 - China: conflict crisis and change 1900-89 The exam papers will focus on the following skills: - The recollection, selection and deployment of knowledge. - The understanding and evaluation of historical sources in context. - The comprehension, analysis and evaluation of how and why events, people, situations and change have been interpreted and represented.
+Future Pathways Approximately 50% of St George's pupils who study IGCSE History go on to study History at IB level.
 Looking further ahead, studying History at university provides a student with skills which are not confined to the study of the past.
 Skills of analysis are invaluable in many jobs, and the ability to analyse and then prioritise information is vital to decision making.
 This not only provides a valuable skillset for pupils, but it also keeps career options open.
 Any career that rewards clear thinking, good writing, articulate speaking and the ability to ask and answer complicated questions about how the world works will be open to a student of history.

-CHINESE IGCSE

-Languages Option | Exam Board: Edexcel | Syllabus Code: 4CN1

-Chinese IGCSE is for pupils who have at least two years of previous knowledge of the language.
+CHINESE IGCSE Languages Option | Exam Board: Edexcel | Syllabus Code: 1CN0/Foundation Overview Chinese IGCSE is for pupils who have at least two years of previous knowledge of the language.
 The aim of the course is to develop pupils' understanding of the written and spoken forms of the Chinese language in simplified characters; this is the official Chinese language, as opposed to Cantonese, which uses the traditional character form.
 Through a range of activities encompassing the four skills of reading, writing, listening and speaking, pupils will learn to communicate effectively in the target language.
 Topics covered by the course include home and family, hobbies and food, school and future plans.

-The Chinese exam consists of three externally assessed papers.
+Assessment The Chinese exam consists of four externally assessed papers.
 There is no coursework component to this course.

-Paper 1 (25%): Listening
+Paper 1 (25%): Listening and understanding in Chinese

+Paper 2 (25%): Speaking in Chinese

-Paper 2 (50%): Reading and Writing
+Paper 3 (25%): Reading and understanding in Chinese

-Paper 3 (25%): Speaking
+Paper 4 (25%): Writing in Chinese

+Future Pathways

 Pupils will also learn about Chinese culture and civilisation through a series of meaningful experiences, all the while acquiring the grammatical knowledge for further study of the language at IB level (Chinese B).
-Those who decide not to continue studying Chinese will have acquired a good level of proficiency of the written and spoken language.
+Those who decide not to continue studying Chinese will have acquired a good level of proficiency in the written and spoken language.
 All will be useful assets in future studies and employment, as China boasts the second fastest-growing economy in the world.
-Knowledge of Chinese language and culture is a valuable asset for careers in business, diplomacy, engineering, humanities, law, philosophy, political science, technology (including computer science), art history and religious studies.
+Knowledge of Chinese language and culture is a valuable asset for careers in business, diplomacy, engineering, humanities, law, philosophy, political science, technology and computer science, art history and religious studies.